girlscript/winter-of-contributing/Web_Development/FrontEnd/Browser_Rendering.md

 2. Parser - Blocking Scripts : - This is a script ( JavaScript code ) that initiate the process to stop the parsing of the HTML.
 When the browser encounters a script element, if and only if it is an embedded script using the script tag in Html code .
 Then it will execute that script first and then continue parsing the HTML to construct the DOM tree .
 So all embedded scripts are parser-blocking .

 3. Render - Blocking CSS : - Any external resource request except a parser-blocking script that file doesn’t block the DOM parsing processes .
 Hence CSS ( including embedded one ) doesn’t block the DOM parser .
-Yes, CSS can block DOM parsing .
+Yes, CSS can block DOM parsing . \
-<p> When browser find style element , it will parse all the embedded CSS and update the CSSOM tree with new CSS ( style ) rules .
-After that , it will continue parsing the HTML elements in the normal manner and the same goes for inline styling .  </p>
+When browser find style element , it will parse all the embedded CSS and update the CSSOM tree with new CSS ( style ) rules .
+After that , it will continue parsing the HTML elements in the normal manner and the same goes for inline styling .

 4. Document's Event : - The DOM Content Loaded ( DCL ) event marks the point in that time when the browser is constructing a complete DOM tree from all the available HTML.
 But will be lot of factors involved that can change when the DCL event is fired .
 ```js